Flying Carpet Bedtime Stories

 "I am Flynn," the carpet whispered, "and I know where colors go to dance."

-She stepped onto the soft surface, and with a ripple that felt like a yawn, the carpet lifted.
+She stepped onto the soft surface, and with a ripple that felt like a long, easy yawn, the carpet lifted.
+They glided through the open skylight, past the last curl of chimney smoke, into a sky stitched thick with stars.

 Flynn told Mira to hold tight to the tassels, because wonder is slippery.

-Mira tucked her chilly hands beneath the pattern of tiny camels and castles, and she felt warmer than wool.
+Mira tucked her chilly hands beneath the woven pattern of tiny camels and castles, and she felt warmer than wool.

 Flynn hummed a traveling song about comets who comb their tails across the dark.